Slain Haitian leader's widow blames political enemies as power struggle intensifies | Politics

 Slain Haitian leader's widow blames political enemies as power struggle intensifies

-Seventeen of the men suspected of involvement in his assassination were captured after a gun battle with Haitian authorities in a hillside suburb of Port-au-Prince, while three were killed and eight are still at large, police say.
-Colombian media reports from outlets including Semana and El Tiempo suggested the Colombian suspects were hired to work as security for politicians in Haiti, among them, Moise.

-The widow of slain Haitian President Jovenel Moise on Saturday accused shadowy enemies of organizing his assassination to stop democratic change, as a struggle for power intensified in the Caribbean nation.
-Haiti has been reeling since Moise was gunned down early on Wednesday at his home in Port-au-Prince.
-Haitian authorities said foreign, trained assassins comprised of 26 Colombians and two Haitian Americans carried out the assassination.
-Colombian media suggested the Colombians may have been hired as security for the president.
+The widow of slain Haitian President Jovenel Moise on Saturday accused shadowy enemies of organizing his assassination to stop democratic change, as a struggle for power intensified in the Caribbean country.
+Moise was gunned down before dawn on Wednesday at his Port-au-Prince home by what Haitian authorities said was a unit of trained assassins comprised of 26 Colombians and two Haitian Americans.

-Martine Moise, who was also wounded in the attack, said her husband was targeted for political reasons.
-"You know who the president was fighting against," she said in a recording released on Twitter, without naming anybody.
+Doubts have grown, though, about that narrative, with families of at least two of the Colombians saying they had been hired as bodyguards.
+Martine Moise, who was wounded in the attack on the president's private residence and flown to Florida for medical treatment, said her husband was targeted for political reasons.

-The United States said it has no plans to provide Haiti with military assistance, while the request to the U.N. would need authorization from its Security Council.
-Late on Friday, the man Moise appointed as prime minister just before the assassination claimed the right to lead Haiti.
-But competing claims by political rivals have fueled uncertainty as the government scrambles to maintain order and provide answers to the public about the killing.
+Moise's killing has clouded those plans and led to political disarray in Haiti, where the acting government has appealed for U.S. and U.N. troops.
+The United States said it has no plans to provide Haiti with military assistance for now https://www.reuters.com/world/americas/colombian-suspects-haiti-presidents-killing-arrived-via-dominican-republic-2021-07-09, while the request to the United Nations would need Security Council authorization.

+POWER STRUGGLE Late on Friday, the man Moise appointed as prime minister just before the assassination claimed the right to lead Haiti, pitting him against acting head of state Claude Joseph, whose government has managed the response to the killing to date.

-Ariel Henry, a neurosurgeon who was named prime minister by the late president on Monday, told Reuters he was now the highest authority in Haiti, not interim Prime Minister Claude Joseph, and that he was forming a government.
-"After the president's assassination, I became the highest, legal and regular authority because there was a decree nominating me," he said in a phone interview late on Friday.
+Ariel Henry, a neurosurgeon who Moise named prime minister on Monday, told Reuters late on Friday he was now the highest authority in Haiti, not interim Prime Minister Joseph, and that he was forming a government.
+"After the president's assassination, I became the highest, legal and regular authority because there was a decree nominating me," he said.

-Henry said his government would create a new electoral council - given the previous one was considered too partisan - which would determine new dates for elections.
-"I don't know what date they will be, all I know is that we cannot take too long to do these elections.
-We need to do them as soon as possible," he said.

-But Henry has yet to be sworn in, and Joseph, who was named interim prime minister in April, has stayed put, spearheading the response to the assassination, appealing to the United States for support and declaring a 15-day state of emergency.
-The power struggle has created confusion over who is the legitimate leader of the country's 11 million people.
+Henry said his government would create a new electoral council which would determine new dates for elections to be held "as soon as possible."
+But Henry has yet to be sworn in, and Joseph, who was named interim prime minister in April, has stayed put.

 Further complicating matters, the head of the Supreme Court died last month after contracting COVID-19 in one of the few countries yet to start a vaccination campaign.
 There also is no sitting parliament as legislative elections scheduled for late 2019 were postponed amid political unrest.